-As the committee knows, the provisions contained within this bill have been in effect through administrative policy adopted by the Council a number of years ago.
+As the committee knows, the provisions contained within this bill have been in effect through administrative policy adopted by the Council on Postsecondary Education a number of years ago.
 We believe that the time has come to codify this important policy into statute in order to better ensure its permanence and assure students of the reliability of these benefits.

 At past hearings, questions have occasionally been raised regarding the legality of a bill like this.
-However, the courts have been clear that states have the legal authority to provide this benefit, and this commentary should not be an issue in the committee's deliberations.
+However, the courts have been clear that states have the legal authority to provide this benefit, and any commentary to the contrary should not be an issue in the committee's deliberations.

 Affordable access to college is a crucial component of educational equity.
 As Rhode Island takes steps towards creating a high-achieving public education system, the ability for students to make further progress towards their career and academic goals must be also taken into consideration.
-We urge swift consideration and passage of this important piece of legislation.
+We urge passage of this important piece of legislation.